The Cross-Wits

-The Cross-Wits is an American syndicated game show which premiered on December 15, 1975, and lasted for five seasons until its cancellation on September 12, 1980.
+The Cross-Wits is an American television game show.
+Two contestants, each paired with two celebrities, competed to fill in words in a crossword puzzle.
+It premiered on December 15, 1975, and lasted for five seasons until its cancellation on September 12, 1980.
 The show was hosted by Jack Clark, with Jerri Fiala as hostess.
 Announcing duties were handled by John Harlan, Jay Stewart, and Jerry Bishop.
 The show was produced by Ralph Edwards Productions and distributed by Metromedia Producers Corporation.

 A second version began airing on September 8, 1986, titled The All-New Crosswits, and was hosted by David Sparks with Michelle Roth as announcer.
 This version was produced by Crossedwits Productions in association with Outlet Communications, Inc., and distributed by ABR Entertainment.

 Both versions were produced as daily shows, although the original Cross-Wits aired in many markets as either a once- or twice-weekly series.

+Game Show Network produced People Puzzler that aired from 2021–2023.
+The series is considered a loose remake of The Cross-Wits, with more emphasis on celebrities and pop culture.

 Main game

 Two teams, each consisting of two celebrities and one contestant, competed to solve clues to crossword puzzles.
 Each word in the puzzle was also a clue to a master puzzle.